Tattomoosa/mattotousa.dev/content/blog/why_zola/index.md

 At the time of this writing, the [ThreeJS](https://threejs.org/) homepage is the _only_ JavaScript on this site, and I sort of considered it a challenge to keep it that way.

+> Busted -- The mobile nav has a little bit of JavaScript, progressively enhanced.

 If you see line numbers on any of the real code snippets above, you know I caved.